DarkThemeHub/GithubDarkTheme/README.md

 # Join the DarkThemeHub Team
 DarkThemeHub's goal is to create an active dark theme community that create and maintain quality dark themes for websites devs use daily.

-Join the discord and message @Snazzie.
+Join the discord and message Snazzie.

 Requirements:
 * History of quality contributions (Not limited to this repository)